 A Generation Resource that can be connected to either the ERCOT Transmission Grid or a non-ERCOT Control Area.

 Resource Entity

-An Entity that owns or controls a Generation Resource, a Settlement Only Generator (SOG), or a Load Resource and is registered with ERCOT as a Resource Entity.
+An Entity that owns or controls a Generation Resource, a Settlement Only Generator (SOG), a Settlement Only Energy Storage System (SOESS), or a Load Resource and is registered with ERCOT as a Resource Entity.